neuralchen/SimSwap/README.md

 ## Attention
 ***This project is for technical and academic use only.
 Please do not apply it to illegal and unethical scenarios.***

+***In the event of violation of the legal and ethical requirements of the user's country or region, this code repository is exempt from liability***

 ***Please do not ignore the content at the end of this README!***